 Cortisol competes with testosterone, as they are both synthesized from cholesterol.
 You want to tip the balance towards testosterone synthesis by controlling your body’s stress levels.

-“De-stress” by eating a varied, nutrient-rich diet, adhering to a sound fitness regimen, getting enough sun exposure and sleeping like a baby.
+“De-stress” by eating a varied, nutrient-rich diet, following a sound fitness regimen, getting enough sun exposure and sleeping like a baby.
 Relaxation techniques and meditation have also been shown to lower cortisol levels.

 A high body fat level is associated with elevated cortisol, lowered testosterone and suppressed growth hormone.

 Healthy bodyweight doesn’t imply you’re “6-pack lean”.
-There’s many skinny guys out there sporting the hormonal profile of a baby puppy.
+There are many skinny guys out there sporting the hormonal profile of a baby puppy.